ymeskini/python-patterns/02_the_7_principles_of_modern_software_design/05_depend_on_abstractions/exercises/cloud_service/description.md

-Suppose you have the following class that is a helkper class for managing access to a Google Cloud environment:
+Suppose you have the following class, which serves as a helper for managing access to a Google Cloud environment:

 ```python
 @dataclass